10 Cap table mistakes startups make and how to dodge them

 Every startup founder knows just how important a cap table is when it's time to partner up with a co-founder, hire key employees, or attract investors.
 And yet, we still see so many startups make risky but avoidable cap table mistakes.

 Take it from us who've seen thousands of cap tables in our collective journeys.
-This seemingly simple spreadsheet can make or break your company's future.
+This seemingly simple spreadsheet can make or break your company's future!Let's dive into the top 10 cap table mistakes startup founders make and how to dodge them like a pro.

 1. Neglecting to create a cap table early